sanamlimbu/canavs-reports/README.md

 # Canvas Report

-A web service that interacts with Canvas LMS API to provide information about courses, assignments, and enrollments as comprehensive reports.
+A web service that interacts with Canvas LMS API to provide information about courses, assignments, enrollments, etc. as comprehensive reports.

 ## Features

-- Fetch ungraded assignments for a specific course, organized by section.
+- Fetch ungraded assignments for a specific course, organised by section.
 - Retrieve student enrollments and assignments result.

 ## Prerequisites